mebverse-lab/cloudplayground/README.md

 ### 🧠 What is CloudPlayground?

 **CloudPlayground** — a summer (and beyond) project — is a real-world learning sandbox that serves both as a **school-year portfolio** and a **personal AI development lab**.
-Led by two teenagers and guided by their father, the project is a hands-on journey into:
+Led by Matthias and Moses and guided by their dad Mebrahtu, the project is a hands-on journey into:

 - 🚀 **Cloud infrastructure** concepts (including virtualization and deployment)
 - 🤖 **AI model** exploration and experimentation